Doton Farm: Four Generations of Farming

 Paul’s wife, Sherry, also had farming in her family.
 She earned a teaching degree and started working for Paul’s mom on the Dotons’ extensive vegetable gardens during her summers off.
 She married her boss’s son and now she takes care of the calves and runs a home daycare; her job is nurturing little ones of all species, she says with a smile.
 The Dotons have two grown kids of their own: “a city girl” who works in Washington D.C. and their “country boy,” Bryan, who has wanted to be a farmer since he was in kindergarten, his mom says.

 The family takes their responsibility to the community and the environment very seriously and has made a deep commitment to protecting the watershed, including the Richmond Brook.
 Paul was a founding member of the Connecticut River Watershed Farmers Alliance, for which he currently serves as board chair.
 The group has more than 30 member farms across diverse agricultural sectors in both Vermont and New Hampshire.
 “Our goal is to educate ourselves to make sure farmers are doing our part to maintain or enhance the quality of the water,” Paul explains.
-“We network and help each other with resources and share our experiences and ideas.
+“We network and help each other with resources and share our experiences and ideas."

 Doton Farm in Barnard VT